 In our view, this statement will not be of much weight and the courts will continue to consider applications which fall outside the rules.
 In the current climate and in light of the government’s object to reduce net migration and limit the applicability of Human Rights legislation, only truly exceptional cases succeed outside the rules.
 But it would be wrong to say that the immigration rules constitute the “complete code”.

-On a practical note, our advice to the clients is to check with immigration lawyers if financial requirements can be met outside the concession of the amendments.
+On a practical note, our advice to clients is to consult an immigration lawyer and decide if financial requirements can be met outside the concession of the amendments.
 Where financial or evidential requirements cannot be met, we will advise you on the prospects of success of an application in reliance on the concession.
 These applications will have to address “exceptional circumstances” which give rise to Human Rights arguments and will have to be very carefully drafted to address all additional evidential requirements of the amended rules.
 The benefit of the amendment is that some of the cases previously successful on appeal can succeed at first instance and save time and expense of litigation.
 Other cases based on circumstances of exceptional hardship will still have to be argued in court.

 If you feel that you may be affected by the changes or if you wish to make an application for a partner visa and would like to receive a professional opinion on your prospects of success, please get in touch to schedule a free 10-minute assessment of your circumstances.
 You may need to book a more in-depth follow-up consultation to receive legal advice on your best strategy and prospects of success.